mir-lab/touchdesigner-instancing-examples/docs/pages/base_instances_at_a_glance/simple_rot_color_with_chops_readme.md

 Unlike our previous example where we were rotating to a vector, we can also manually provide rotations for each instance.
 In this example we'll provide a unique rotation that's constantly increasing for each axis.
 You can, of course, only manipulate one axis, but this example looks at how you might change each.

 Opening the network you should see an example that looks familiar.
 What we should find different here is that we have a **noise CHOP** that produces unique rotation speeds for each axis — these are labeled 'rotx', 'roty', and 'rotz'.
-These channes are shuffled, passed to a speed to so they increment over time, then reshuffled to be packed into channels that are correctly formatted for instancing.
+These channels are shuffled, passed to a speed to so they increment over time, then reshuffled to be packed into channels that are correctly formatted for instancing.

 Like in previous examples, each instance is represented by a sample in our CHOP network.
 Notice as well that in this example we use a **noise TOP** to produce the colors for our instances, which is then converted to CHOPs.
 The rotation and color data is combined with our location information with a **merge CHOP** before being used by our **geometry COMP**.